LatticeX-Foundation/Rosetta/doc/TUTORIALS.md

         saver.save(tfs, './log/ckpt'+str(mpc_player_id)+'/model')
 ```

-The rest is the same as Tensorflow Version MLP, for the complete code, please refer to [rtt-mlp_mnist.py](../example/tutorials/code/rtt-mlp_mnist.py)
+The rest is the same as TensorFlow Version MLP, for the complete code, please refer to [rtt-mlp_mnist.py](../example/tutorials/code/rtt-mlp_mnist.py)

 Run it as follows: